 Dealing with bad credit?
-You’re not alone – many Canadians are in the exact same situation you are.
+You’re not alone – many people are in the exact same situation you are.
 For this reason, certain financial institutions have made it possible to qualify for a credit card despite your credit rating.

 No one ever said that rebuilding one’s credit was a simple task, but there are definite ways to improve the score.
 A prime method in increasing credit score is by applying for a credit card.
-Certain Canadian financial institutions are willing to work with individuals who have low or no credit rating.
+Certain institutions are willing to work with individuals who have low or no credit rating.

 Rebuilding Credit Rating